TalissonJunior/wibase-api/README.md

 # WIBASE-API

-A service that provides and handles the logic for Wibase , this project is writing in nodejs using typescript.
+A backend as service application, writting in Nodejs + Typescript + MongoDB

 ## Live reloading and debug